 Ways of Measuring Your Funnel Success

-It’s only smart to look out for the numbers that can tell you if your marketing strategies work well.
-Often, in digital marketing, you want to keep an eye out for metrics and analytics.
+It’s only smart to look out for the numbers that tell you if your marketing strategies work well.
+Often, you want to keep an eye out for metrics and analytics in digital marketing.
 Remember your goals and compare them with the numbers you see whenever you check the metrics.

-To measure your chosen strategy at the top of the funnel, check the number of sessions or visits to your site.
+To measure your chosen strategy at the top of the funnel, check your site’s number of sessions or visits.
 You may also see these numbers labeled as web traffic or traffic.
 Get an idea of the percentage of new visits to your site.

 You also want to look out for the traffic per channel metrics and bounce rate.
 You want your sessions and the percentage of new sessions at the highest numbers.
 You also want a low bounce rate, which refers to when someone visited your site without taking any action.

-In the middle part, you want to look out for a high visitor-to-lead conversion rate.
-It’s also ideal to have a high number of leads or a quick growth of your email list.
+You want to look out for a high visitor-to-lead conversion rate in the middle part.
+It’s also ideal to have a high number of leads or rapid email list growth.
 You can also tell that you’re successful in capturing a lead if the email open and click rates are high.

 When you get to the bottom of the funnel, look for the numbers on the total revenue and the number of new customers.
-Don’t forget to keep an eye on the conversion rate, which is an important metric too.
-Finally, it’ll be smart to calculate your revenue per customer or customer lifetime value as well.
+Don’t forget to keep an eye on the conversion rate, which is an important metric.
+Finally, it’ll be smart to calculate your revenue per customer or customer lifetime value.

 Make Your Small Business Grow Despite COVID-19

 That’s it for our guide on the digital marketing funnel and the strategies you can use today.
-We hope this guide helps grow and adapt your small business to the new situation.
+We hope this guide helps you grow and adapt your small business to the new situation.

-Do you want help with marketing while you’re dealing with the coronavirus crisis?
-For your service-based business, give our sales & marketing automation service a try.
+Do you want help with marketing while dealing with the coronavirus crisis?
+Give our sales & marketing automation service a try for your service-based business.
 Let us help you automate the sales process so you can focus on other things during this dark time.